-Some of the old tips and hints are definitely from a bygone era, yet they are fun to read, and you never know when you might find a practical use for them.
+Some of the old tips and hints are from a bygone era, yet they are fun to read, and you never know when you might find a practical use for them.

-Believe me, there's something for everyone here and more tips are being added as I find them, so be sure to bookmark this page and return to it often.
+There's something for everyone, and more tips are being added as I find them, so be sure to bookmark this page and return to it often.